pymc-labs/pymc-marketing/README.md

 ## 📞 Schedule a Free Consultation for MMM & CLV Strategy

 Maximize your marketing ROI with a [free 30-minute strategy session](https://calendly.com/niall-oulton) with our PyMC-Marketing experts.
 Learn how Bayesian Marketing Mix Modeling and Customer Lifetime Value analytics can boost your organization by making smarter, data-driven decisions.

-For businesses looking to integrate PyMC-Marketing into their operational framework, [PyMC Labs](https://www.pymc-labs.com) offers expert consulting and training.
-Our team is proficient in state-of-the-art Bayesian modeling techniques, with a focus on Marketing Mix Models (MMMs) and Customer Lifetime Value (CLV).
-Explore these topics further by watching our video on [Bayesian Marketing Mix Models: State of the Art](https://www.youtube.com/watch?v=xVx91prC81g).

 We provide the following professional services: